Large-Scale Study of Temporal Shift in Health Insurance Claims: Discussion

 A limitation of our work is that our algorithms detect temporal shift in a retrospective manner.
 A prospective approach would detect shift as predictions are made.
 Prospective tests are challenging.
 Assessing conditional and label shift depends on the outcome, and outcomes may not be available for a period of time after predictions are made.

 We also propose two directions for future work.
-First, we demonstrate how temporal shifts are prevalent in healthcare settings and may affect only sub-populations of patients.
-We recommend developing additional subgroup discovery methods to identify clinically meaningful subgroups to monitor for temporal shift.
+First, since we demonstrate temporal shifts may affect only sub-populations, we recommend developing additional subgroup discovery methods to identify sub-populations to monitor for temporal shift.
 Second, once a shift is detected, updating the model with limited data from a new time point is critical for mitigating the effects of temporal shifts on patient care.

-\acks{We are grateful to Aaron Smith-McLallen, Stephanie Gervasi, James Denyer, and the rest of the data science group at Independence Blue Cross, whose expertise, data, and financial support enabled this study.
+\acks{We are grateful to Aaron Smith-McLallen, Stephanie Gervasi, James Denyer, Eric Wilkinson, George Fenimore, Monique Wilkins, and the rest of the data science group at Independence Blue Cross, whose expertise, data, and financial support enabled this study.
 We would like to thank Rebecca Boiarsky, Alejandro Buendia, and Hunter Lang for help with the database and extraction pipeline.
 We are grateful to Michael Oberst and Yury Polyanskiy for advice on hypothesis testing and confidence intervals.
 We also value the clinical insights from Leora Horwitz and Saul Blecker.
 This draft was improved by suggestions from Hussein Mozannar and our anonymous reviewers.}